mattburlage/smart_backup/README.md

 # smart_backup

-Smart Backup is a simple Django app to help automatically back up PostgreSQL databases periodically and keep the storage footprint to a minumum by selectively removing backups once a certain time period has elapsed.
+Smart Backup is a simple Django project to help automatically back up PostgreSQL databases periodically and keep the storage footprint to a minumum by selectively removing backups once a certain time period has elapsed.

 For example, with every setting on: